 Small home improvement projects

 While home equity loans and home equity lines of credit (HELOCs) are popular with consumers who want to take on remodeling projects, these home improvement loans require you to put up your home as collateral.
 Many consumers turn to unsecured personal loans instead of home equity products for this reason.
 They can borrow the money they need for their project with affordable rates and terms, yet they don’t have to put their home on the line.

 Personal loans also work well for emergencies, such as surprise medical bills, an urgent roof replacement or even funeral expenses.
 Since some personal loans let consumers apply online and receive funding within a few business days, they can provide exceptional peace of mind and financial support when an emergency strikes.

-It’s also important to shop around and compare loan rates with multiple lenders in the personal loan space, including companies that offer personal loans online.
-For more information, try starting with Bankrate’s list of the best personal loan rates.
+It’s also important to shop around and compare personal loan rates with multiple lenders in the personal loan space, including companies that offer personal loans online.
+This is the only way to find the cheapest personal loan for your personal situation.